jeckersb/bootc/docs/src/bootc-install.md

 As noted above, the data in `/boot` will be wiped, but everything else in the existing operating `/` is **NOT** automatically cleaned up.
-This can be useful, because it allows the new image to automatically import data from the previous host system!
-For example, container images, database, user home directory data, config files in `/etc` are all available after the subsequent reboot in `/sysroot` (which is the "physical root").
+This can be useful, because it allows the new image to access data from the previous host system.
+For example, container images, database, user home directory data, and config files in `/etc` are all available after the subsequent reboot in `/sysroot` (which is the "physical root").

 However, previous mount points or subvolumes will not be automatically